+We have experienced, and may continue to experience, turn-over in our senior executives and other key technical personnel.
 If experienced employees leave, we could experience inefficiencies or a lack of business continuity due to loss of historical knowledge and a lack of familiarity of the new employees with business processes, operating requirements, policies and procedures.
+If we are not able to find a qualified permanent replacement for these positions, it could have a material adverse effect on our ability to effectively pursue our business strategy.
+Executive leadership and key technical personnel transitions can be difficult to manage and could cause disruption to our business.
 It is important to our success that these key employees quickly adapt to and excel in their new roles.
 If they are unable to do so, our business and financial results could be materially adversely affected.
 In addition, much of our corporate expertise is concentrated in relatively few employees, the loss of which for any reason could negatively affect our business.
 Competition for our highly skilled employees is intense and we cannot prevent the resignation of any employee.
-We have experienced increased turnover at all levels since the start of the COVID-19 pandemic and general labor shortages in various areas of our business, all of which could have a material adverse impact on our business.
-For example, we have been challenged in our ability to hire qualified sales professionals in our direct-to-consumer sales force during this time.
-We may need to increase employee wages and benefits in order to attract and retain the personnel necessary to achieve our goals, and our business, operations, and financial results may suffer if we are unable to do so.
+We may need to increase employee wages and benefits in order to attract and retain the personnel necessary to achieve our goals, and our business. operations, and financial results may suffer if we are unable to do so.
 In addition, the value to employees of equity awards that vest over time may be significantly affected by decreases in our stock price that are beyond our control and may at any time be insufficient to counteract more lucrative offers from other companies.
 We may face challenges in retaining and recruiting such individuals due to sustained declines in our stock price that could reduce the retention value of equity awards.
 We do not maintain "key man" life insurance on any of our senior executives.
 None of our senior executive team is bound by written employment contracts to remain with us for a specified period.
 In addition, we have not entered into non-compete agreements with members of our executive management team.
 The loss of any member of our executive management team could harm our ability to implement our business strategy and respond to the market conditions in which we operate.

-We and our vendors and service providers rely on information technology networks and systems, and if we are unable to protect against service interruptions, data corruption, cybersecurity risks, data security incidents and/or network security breaches, our operations could be disrupted and our business could be negatively affected.
+We and our vendors and service providers rely on information technology networks and systems, and if we are unable to protect against service interruptions, data corruption, cybersecurity risks, data security incidents and/or network security breaches, our operations could be disrupted, and our business could be negatively affected.